Questions & Answers

 How was the compromise of allowing Davidon to build 28 homes in the case of a partial purchase reached?

-Representatives of the Kelly Creek Protection Project spent months in extensive negotiations with Davidon Homes to strike a balanced deal that allowed Davidon to realize its investment in the land, protected the most sensitive parts of the property, and maximized opportunities for park expansion.
+Representatives of the Kelly Creek Protection Project spent months in extensive negotiations with Davidon Homes to strike a balanced deal that allowed Davidon an economically beneficial use of its property, while protecting the most sensitive parts of the property and maximizing opportunities for a park expansion.
 As part of the negotiations, the Kelly Creek Protection Project agreed to pay Davidon to reduce the number of homes to only 28, which is the minimum allowed by current zoning for the property.
 Davidon in turn agreed to update its proposal to reduce the footprint of the development, protect viewsheds, and lessen impacts on existing homes in the area.
 The Draft Environmental Impact Report prepared for the City in 2017 called a 28-lot option the “environmentally superior alternative.”

 Will there be an environmental review process open to public comment and public hearings?